scenerystack/community/docs/learn/examples/threejs-integration.md

 !!! warning "Under Construction"
     This section and others in Getting Started with SceneryStack are under heavy revisement and will be updated in February 2025.

+To include a Three.js scene with specific dimensions, [ThreeNode] can be used directly:

+<div id="basic-example" class="sandbox-example"></div>
+<script type="module" async src="/js/threejs-integration/basic-example.js"></script>

+It will need to have `render()` called whenever it should be updated.
+If the position of the scene inside the Scenery [Display] changes, `layout()` should be called as well, so it is safe to call both.